confluentinc/ksql/docs/how-to-guides/create-a-user-defined-function.md

 - The UDTF returns a Java `List`.
 This is the collection type that ksqlDB expects all tabular functions to return.

 - This UDTF uses Java generics which allow it operate over any ksqlDB supported types.
-This if you want to express logic that operates uniformly over many different column types.
-The generic parameter must be declared at the head of the method.
+Use this if you want to express logic that operates uniformly over many different column types.
+The generic parameter must be declared at the head of the method since you can have multiple signatures, each with a different generic type parameter.

 !!! info